-Irish Tweed Caps get their distinctive colors and patterns from the landscape of Ireland’s most northerly county, Donegal.
-It is the beauty and quality of the fabric that makes Donegal Tweed special, and so sought after internationally.
+Irish Tweed Caps get their distinctive colors and patterns from the landscape of Ireland.
+It is the beauty and quality of the fabric that makes the Irish Tweed Caps so special, and so sought after internationally.
 The colors match the patterns seen from the cottage window: of turf and hill and fuschia, of sea and cloud and sky.

 trapping warmth head and waterproofing the wearer.

 The customary process of making it is unlike any other, resulting in a signature color-flecked weave.
 Woven from woolen spun yarns, it is characterized by its plain weave structure composed of uneven slub yarns contrasting with the ground color.
 Traditionally, the woman of the house spun the yarn from the family sheep’s wool and the husband then weaved the spun wool.
 The original patterns were a black and white herringbone when the colors were limited to the colors of the sheep’s wool.
 With blackface sheep, the weaver used whatever mixture they could make from that to make a black and white or grey and white pattern.
 And it is these colors, and the individual colored flecks, that give Irish Tweed Caps their characteristic classic design.

 With the introduction of dyes the tweed took on a range of new and very distinctive colors.
 Children would gather the colors locally from the Irish landscape to dye the wool: purple blackberries, orange lichen, yellow gorse and the plentiful red fuschia that is such a distinctive summer feature of the Donegal countryside.
 The dyes were brewed by heating the plants and lichens in a large cooking pot on the household turf fire.
 This was then allowed to cool before the pure new wool from the household sheep was steeped.